vga-team/plugin-examples/README.md

 # plugin-examples

-Examples of implementing VGA plugins as well as a minimal example of creating a VGA app.
+A set of practice tasks for getting started with VGA plugin implementation, as well as a minimal example for creating a VGA app.

 ## Background Knowledge